Pulmonary Fibrosis: future focus for developing novel treatments

 However, there is growing evidence of a link between the pathogenesis of IPF and COPD, which with the projected higher numbers of patients affected, could increase the industry’s interest in finding treatments for the causes of both.

-Our free report, "Respiratory Fibrosis: future focus for developing novel treatments" covers
+Our free report, "Pulmonary Fibrosis: future focus for developing novel treatments" covers

 - Current treatment options

 - Today's discovery tools

 - Development of novel compounds - the road ahead